-A common dilemma I get called about frequently is what to do when an arrest warrant has issued for you in Idaho, but you do not live in Idaho.
+A common dilemma I get called about frequently is what to do when an arrest warrant is issued for you in Idaho, but you live in another state.

 Will they arrest me out of State on the warrant?

 The first question people have is, will I be arrested on the warrant while I am out of Idaho.
 If it is a felony warrant then they probably will arrest you out of Idaho.
-I have seen a few cases where Idaho has either issued a warrant that will only be served in Idaho, or Idaho decided not to pay for the transport back to Idaho after the Defendant is arrested out Idaho, and so the other State lets the Defendant go.
-This is usually because the felony is a relatively minor offense, and the State does not want to waste resources on it.
-Also sometimes Idaho will allow you to post bond on the warrant out of State, so that you will not have to be transported to Idaho to post bond.
+I have seen a few cases where Idaho issued a warrant that will only be served in Idaho.
+Other times, Idaho decided not to pay for the transport back to Idaho after the Defendant is arrested out Idaho, so the other State lets the Defendant go.
+This is usually because the felony is a relatively minor offense.
+The State does not want to waste resources on it.
+Also sometimes Idaho will allow you to post bond on the warrant out of State.
+That way you will not have to be transported to Idaho to post bond.

-On the other hand, if the warrant is a misdemeanor warrant, Idaho rarely (if ever) issues an interstate warrant for misdemeanors.
+On the other hand, if it is a misdemeanor, Idaho rarely (if ever) issues an interstate warrant for misdemeanors.
 I have never seen a misdemeanor warrant issued out of State.
-I hesitate though to say it never happens because there is no law I know of that says it cannot be done.
+I hesitate to say it never happens because there is no law I know of that says it cannot be done.

-However, you do not want to take the position that you can just avoid Idaho for the rest of your life and never have the warrant cause you problems.
-Having a warrant out of Idaho can still effect you of State, even if it never gets served on you.
+You do not want to take the position that you can just avoid Idaho for the rest of your life and never have the warrant cause you problems.
+Having a warrant out of Idaho can still effect you out of State, even if you never get served with the warrant.
 For example potential employers will see the warrant show up on a back ground check.
 It can disqualify you from certain benefits.
 One way or another the warrant will come back to haunt you.
-Time and time again I get phone calls from people with pending misdemeanor warrants that have one way or another been negatively effected by a warrant.
+Time and time again I get phone calls from people with pending misdemeanor warrants that feel the negative effects of a warrant.
 It is better to take care of it now, rather than face the music later.

 Is there a way to handle the case without making the trip back to Idaho?